vanttec/vanttec_documentation/source/vanttec_software_documentation.rst

 .. _vsd_call:
-About our software docuemntation
+About our software documentation
 =================================

-In this section you can leanr about our software documentation, programming standads, and unit testing.
-Along with another important information.
+The software documentation process, programming standards, validation testing methods, and some other useful information is described in the current section, required for VantTec software documentation.

 .. toctree::
    :maxdepth: 3